PedroElFrijol/MarcelOS/README.md

 # MarcelOS
-32 bit Operating System named after me, Marcelo
+32 bit Operating System named after me, Marcelo.

+## How to run the OS
+You need Clang and Make.